ZedekiahZhou/GLORI_mod/README.md

 # GLORI_mod
 **A modified GLORI data processing pipeline, based on the original one from [liucongcas](https://github.com/Liucongcas/GLORI-tools/)**

-This pipeline performed several modifications below based on the original codes:
+This pipeline performed several modifications bellow based on the original codes:

 1. use awk to do AtoG change and reversion, which is faster than python
 2. Add comments, reformat log file, keep Important tmp files
 3. fix bugs:
     1. When coverge is < 15 for specifi segment (eg. chrM), pandas throw an error when output *.totalCR.txt, add an if-else to advoid.
+    2. keep ".fa" suffix when generating reference, thus compatible with untreated mode
+    3. remove memory para when building reference index

 **Below is the original readme:**